 The average pour cost percentage is considered to be between 18% to 24%.
 If your liquor cost percentage is higher than this, you should try to reduce your liquor costs by using the strategies covered in the next section.

-4 ways to lower liquor costs
+strategies to lower liquor cost

 1. Negotiate pricing with suppliers